lornix/vim-scrollbar/README.md

 #vim-scrollbar

-An attempt to display a scrollbar with 'thumb' in curses-based vim.
+Displays a scrollbar with 'thumb' in curses-based vim (works in terminal).

 Uses the 'sign' feature of vim to display a scrollbar on the left-hand side.